 Living well during & beyond the coronavirus pandemic

-We believe that there should be a way for everyone to do the activities that they need/want to do for their wellbeing.
-We envision a world with increased accessibility, inclusion, and occupational justice - where everyone has equitable access to participation and community.
+We believe that there should be a way for everyone to choose to do the activities that they need/want to do in ways that promote wellbeing.
+We envision a world with increased accessibility, inclusion, and occupational justice - where everyone can participate and belong.

-In the current health climate, lots of people are physically isolating themselves to protect their physical health or self-quarantine to protect the people in their communities aka.
+At the start and multiple times during the pandemic, lots of people have been physically isolating themselves to protect themselves and the people in their communities aka.
 The World.
-Many of my friends and members of my communities have expressed feelings of depression, emotional distress and anxiety and I’m sure they’re not alone in this experience.
+Many of my friends and members of my communities have expressed feelings of depression, emotional distress and anxiety and I’m sure we’re not alone in this experience.

 Top of Page

 We believe taking care of our wellbeing is fundamental to living well.
-We’re passionate about promoting health and wellbeing through occupational balance, self-care, choice, and creating space for self-reflection.
+We’re passionate about promoting health and wellbeing through occupational balance, self-care, choice, compassion, presence, and creating spaces for self-reflection.

 We’re focused on promoting and advocating for all people to engage in meaningful occupations.

 We’re passionate about working with integrity, honesty, authenticity, respect, and open minds.
 Our content aims to be faithful to facts and reality.
-We invited people with lived experience to be a part of the team - we can only speak to the lived experiences that we have.
+We invite people to contribute ideas to our blog and join us as podcast guests to share your knowledge with the world.

 Beyond COVID provides a platform to encourage and promote wellbeing and participation in meaningful activities during and beyond COVID-19.
-We stand for occupational justice and look for possibilities to improve access to choices for doing, wellbeing, and belonging
+We strive for occupational justice and look for possibilities to improve access to choices for doing, being, becoming, and belonging

 Top of Page